 Diclofenac Ophthalmic Solution Description

-Diclofenac Sodium Ophthalmic is available as a sterile solution, which contains diclofenac sodium 0.1% (1 mg/mL).
+Diclofenac sodium ophthalmic solution is available as a sterile solution, which contains diclofenac sodium 0.1% (1 mg/mL).

-Diclofenac Sodium is a faintly yellow-white to light-beige, slightly hygroscopic crystalline powder.
+Diclofenac sodium is a white to off-white, hygroscopic crystalline powder.
 It is freely soluble in methanol, sparingly soluble in water, very slightly soluble in acetonitrile, and insoluble in chloroform and in 0.1N hydrochloric acid.
 Its molecular weight is 318.14.
-Diclofenac Sodium Ophthalmic 0.1% is an iso-osmotic solution with an osmolality of about 300 mOsmol/1000 g, buffered at approximately pH 7.2.
-Diclofenac Sodium Ophthalmic solution has a faint characteristic odor of castor oil.
+Diclofenac sodium ophthalmic solution, 0.1% is an iso osmotic solution with an osmolality of about 300 mOsmol/1000 g, buffered at approximately pH 7.2.
+Diclofenac sodium ophthalmic solution has a faint characteristic odor of castor oil.

 Diclofenac Ophthalmic Solution - Clinical Pharmacology